 And so began the ongoing excavation of the city of Pompeii.

 As a child, I remember the stories of Pompeii.
 How people and dogs had been uncovered.
 The boy with the loaf of bread in his hand, his face contorted as he fled for his life.
 It stayed in my memory for forty years.

 I have homeschooled my kids for the past nine years and the chance to take them both to see ancient Pompeii was one I was determined not to miss.
 I told them there were dead bodies to be seen an I’ve never seen them jump so quickly into the car.

 Talking of my kids, take a look at this 3-minute video of Pompeii that Sonny made.
 It captures the place perfectly.
-If you are in any doubt about visiting Pompeii, this cinematic will do the trick.

 Transport Options for Getting to Pompei: